 Background

-Defects in CFTR protein function impact either upon cAMP-dependent chloride secretion or in increased epithelial sodium channel (ENaC) mediated ion absorption in the superficial airway epithelium; the increased water reabsorption across airway epithelial cells leads to dehydration of the airway surface liquid layer, stasis of thickened mucus, and airways obstruction.
-Dehydration of the airway surface liquid layer has been implicated as the primary initiating event in CF-related lung disease and therapeutic interventions to improve mucus clearance is a cornerstone of treatment in CF.
+Defects in CFTR protein function affect both cAMP-dependent chloride secretion and epithelial sodium channel (ENaC)-mediated ion absorption in the superficial airway epithelium.
+Increased sodium and water reabsorption across airway epithelial cells leads to dehydration of the airway surface liquid layer, mucus stasis, and airway obstruction.
+Dehydration of the airway surface liquid layer has been identified as the primary initiating event in CF-related lung disease, making therapeutic interventions to enhance mucus clearance a cornerstone of CF treatment.

-Hypertonic saline (HS) may represent a potential alternative or supplementary therapy to improve mucociliary clearance (Trimble AT, 2018).
-In the long term the improvement in mucociliary function may reduce bacterial load and chronic inflammation within the airways and therefore reduce the decline in lung function that is consequent to this.
+Hypertonic saline (HS) is a potential alternative or supplementary therapy for improving mucociliary clearance (Trimble AT, 2018).
+In the long term, enhanced mucociliary function may reduce bacterial load and chronic airway inflammation, thereby slowing the decline in lung function.
 HS is easy to administer and inexpensive.

-HS is defined as a solution possessing an osmotic pressure greater than that of physiologic isotonic salt solution (0.9% NaCl).
-Several mechanisms have been proposed for the observed effectiveness including changes in the rheological characteristics of the airway mucus, increasing airway surface liquid hydration, inhibition of ENaC, as well as immunomodulatory effects.
+HS is defined as a solution with an osmotic pressure greater than that of physiologic isotonic saline (0.9% NaCl).
+Several mechanisms have been proposed to explain its effectiveness, including changes in airway mucus rheology, increased airway surface liquid hydration, ENaC inhibition, and immunomodulatory effects.

-Based on the available evidence HS has been recommended in Cystic Fibrosis Foundation Guidelines (Mogayzel Jr, PJ, 2013) as a standard of treatment for children 6 years and above and in the standards of care of the European CF Society (Castellani C, 2018).
+Based on available evidence, HS has been recommended as a standard treatment for children aged six years and older in the Cystic Fibrosis Foundation Guidelines (Mogayzel Jr, PJ, 2013) and in the European Cystic Fibrosis Society standards of care (Castellani C, 2018).

-A study, using national registry data, comparing longitudinal lung function in children with CF in the USA and UK showed that US children homozygous for F508del had better lung function than UK children.
-This difference was mainly linked to differences in the use of early treatments as dornase alfa and HS (Schluter DK, 2022)
+A study using national registry data compared longitudinal lung function in children with CF in the US and the UK.
+It found that US children homozygous for F508del had better lung function than their UK counterparts, a difference primarily attributed to earlier use of treatments such as dornase alfa and HS (Schluter DK, 2022).

-A systematic review and meta-analysis by Ullah SE et al (Ullah SE, 2023), after examining 7 studies (n = 390 subjects) states that treatment with HS in younger children with CF improves lung clearance, symptoms and quality of life.
-FEF25-75 may prove a more sensitive measure for assessing intervention related improvements in pediatric CF trials.
+A systematic review and meta-analysis by Ullah SE et al. (Ullah SE, 2023), examining seven studies (n = 390 subjects), concluded that HS treatment in younger children with CF improves lung clearance, symptoms, and quality of life.
+FEF₂₅–₇₅ may be a more sensitive measure for assessing intervention-related improvements in pediatric CF trials.

 Issues